-- 1. Permanent staff as defined in Clause 10, - Fixed term staff as defined in Clause 10: - (a) Where there is the intention to renew the contract of a fixed-term staff member who has been employed for a continuous period of 24 months or more, and has been initially selected through a merit-based process, the Company will give genuine consideration to converting the position to an ongoing positon. - Casual staff as defined in Clause 10: - (a) Where a casual staff member has become employed on a regular and systematic basis for a continuous period that exceeds four (4) months in any year, the Company will give genuine consideration to: - The staff member being offered either an ongoing position, or - A fixed term contract, or - The position will lapse. - (b) A casual staff member shall be paid on an hourly basis at a Casual Loading Rate of fifteen percent (15%) in addition to the ordinary hourly rate prescribed in Schedule 1 of this Agreement.
-Casual Pay Rates are in Schedule 2 of this Agreement. - Casual staff shall not be entitled to the benefit of any leave provisions in this Agreement.
+- 1. Permanent staff as defined in Clause 10, - 2.
+Fixed term staff as defined in Clause 10: - (a) Where there is the intention to renew the contract of a fixed-term staff member who has been employed for a continuous period of 12 months or more, and has been initially selected through a merit-based process, the Company will give genuine consideration to converting the position to a permanent position. - 3.
+Casual staff as defined in Clause 10: - (a) Where a casual staff member has been employed on a regular pattern of hours for a continuous period of at least six (6) months in any year, or has been employed by the Company for 12 months, and has been initially selected through a merit-based process, the Company will give genuine consideration to:

+- The staff member being offered either a permanent position, or - A fixed term contract, or - The position will lapse. - (b) A casual staff member shall be paid on an hourly basis at a Casual Loading Rate of fifteen percent (15%) in addition to the ordinary hourly rate prescribed in Schedule 1 of this Agreement.
+Casual Pay Rates are in Schedule 2 of this Agreement.

+Casual staff shall not be entitled to the benefit of any leave provisions in this Agreement.
 An additional eight point three three percent (8.33%), in lieu of leave entitlements, shall be added to the Casual Loading Rate.
-This additional amount is not to be included for the purpose of calculating overtime benefits. - (c) The employment of a casual staff member may be terminated by either party. - 4.
+This additional amount is not to be included for the purpose of calculating overtime benefits.

+- (c) The employment of a casual staff member may be terminated without notice by either party. - 4.
 Part-time staff as defined in Clause 10.

-39. Notice of Termination
+41 Notice of Termination

-(A) Termination of Employment
+A) Termination of Employment